What is Reality?

 Why is it so difficult for people to understand time?

-For example, all people say that events happen in time and they assign a time coordinate to events, since that's what their perception tells them.
+Because people are used to the idea that events happen in time and they assign a time coordinate to events, since that's what their perception tells them.

-The idea of a (manifested) time coordinate is reinforced by the fact that time appears to flow backward in some equations of physics.
-But equations are not necessarily accurate descriptions of Reality, or people's interpretation of them may be inaccurate.
+The idea of a (manifested) time coordinate is reinforced by the fact that time appears to be able to flow backward in some equations of physics.
+But these equations are not accurate descriptions of Reality, or people's interpretation of them may be inaccurate.
 Time in equations is an interval, not a dimension, and the fact that it appears to pass at different rates in different frames of reference is an artifact of change happening with different cadences.

 This is one of the biggest observational biases that people have ever had.
 Despite experiencing both change and time, despite these concepts being extremely simple, despite using these concepts (together with space) more often than anything else, people have so far held the wrong belief about the causality between change and time, believing that time makes change possible, but in reality it's change that makes time possible.